Skip to main content

 CSM Pulse20%

-If your team regularly sets CSM Pulse scores, give CSM Pulse a meaningful weight (15–25%) so that human judgment influences the final score.
-If your team rarely uses it, keep it at 0% to avoid inconsistent scoring across accounts.
+If your team regularly sets CSM Pulse scores, give it 15–25% weight so human judgment influences the final score.
+If your team rarely uses it, keep it at 0%.

-If an account doesn’t have a CSM Pulse set (or the rating is older than 90 days), the CSM Pulse factor is excluded and its weight is redistributed proportionally across the other factors — so accounts without a pulse are never unfairly penalized.
+If an account has no CSM Pulse (or it’s older than 90 days), the weight is redistributed proportionally across the other factors — no account is penalized for missing a pulse.

 Tier Configuration

-Health tiers map score ranges to labels and colors displayed throughout the app.
-You can customize the boundaries, names, and colors to fit how your team communicates account health.
-Each tier has three configurable fields:
+Health tiers map score ranges to labels and colors used throughout the app.
+Each tier has a minScore, a label, and a hex color.

-Rename tiers to match your team’s language.
-For example, “Champion” instead of “Healthy” or “Watch List” instead of “Needs Attention” can make health statuses feel more actionable.
+Rename tiers to match your team’s language — “Champion” instead of “Healthy” or “Watch List” instead of “Needs Attention”.

-Tier boundaries also affect Extreme Pulse behavior — if you raise the Healthy threshold, the floor for a pulse=10 override rises automatically to match.
+Tier boundaries also affect Extreme Pulse — if you raise the Healthy threshold, the floor for a pulse=10 override rises to match.

 Scoring Thresholds

-Thresholds define what counts as “excellent”, “good”, “fair”, or “poor” for each factor.
-Adjusting these lets you tune the scoring to match your team’s service level expectations.
+Thresholds define what counts as excellent, good, fair, or poor for each factor.
+Tune these to match your team’s service level expectations.

 FactorExcellentGoodFairPoor